The World's Fastest Screenplay Contest

 At The Wiki, it doesn't matter who you are or where you are.
 We're focused and dedicated to finding the very best writers without regard to gender, race, ethnicity, national origin, or citizenship.
 It's only about one thing: your writing.

-Every 10-page entry receives a complete score sheet and one-page analysis.
+Every 10-page entry for feedback receives a complete score sheet and one-page analysis.

 Every entry receives monthly online recognition.